Ballads – The Love Song Collection

 Ballads – The Love Song Collection is the second compilation album released by Irish boyband Boyzone.
-The album contains a selection of material recorded between 1994–1999, as well as the previously unreleased recording, "Your Song".
+The album contains a selection of material recorded between 1994 and 1999, as well as the previously unreleased recording, "Your Song".
 The album was released on 17 March 2003, under Universal Records.
 The album was certified Gold in the UK.
 Asian copies of the album also came packaged with a bonus VCD, which includes a selection of the group's music videos, alongside the previously unreleased video for "And I" selling 150,000 copies.